MonoMPC: Monocular Vision Based Navigation with Learned Collision Model and Risk-Aware Model Predictive Control: Abstract

 \section{Abstract}

 Navigating unknown environments with a single RGB camera is challenging, as the lack of depth information prevents reliable collision-checking.
 While some methods use estimated depth to build collision maps, we found that depth estimates from vision foundation models are too noisy for zero-shot navigation in cluttered environments.
 We propose an alternative approach: instead of using noisy estimated depth for direct collision-checking, we use it as a rich context input to a learned collision model.
 This model predicts the distribution of minimum obstacle clearance that the robot can expect for a given control sequence.
 At inference, these predictions inform a risk-aware MPC planner that minimizes estimated collision risk.
-Our joint learning pipeline co-trains the collision model and risk metric using both safe and unsafe trajectories.
-Crucially, our joint-training ensures optimal variance in our collision model that improves navigation in highly cluttered environments.
-Consequently, real-world experiments show 9x and 7x improvements in success rates over NoMaD and the ROS stack, respectively.
-Ablation studies further validate the effectiveness of our design choices.
+We proposed a joint learning pipeline that co-trains the collision model and risk metric using both safe and unsafe trajectories.
+Crucially, our joint-training ensures well calibrated uncertainty in our collision model that improves navigation in highly cluttered environments.
+Consequently, real-world experiments show reductions in collision-rate and improvements in goal reaching and speed over several strong baselines.